ashishrpandey/terraformintegration/Integration/IntegrationProject.md

-## Objective: To use packer Terrafrom and Jenkins to automate deployment of an immutable server.
+## Objective: To use Packer, Terrafrom, Ansible and Jenkins to automate deployment of an immutable server.

 ### Steps for integration:

 1. Build an image using Dockerfile.
 	The purpose is to have terraform, packer and git installed at one place